This lesson contains the following sections

 Exchanging Files

-lesson you how to use Java security tools to sign a document and then export the public key certificate for the public key using keytool
+lesson you how to use Java security tools to sign a document and then export the public key certificate for the public key using keytool.

-corresponding to the private key used to sign that document using keytool
+corresponding to the private key used to sign that document using keytool.

-Then it shows how your recipient can verify your signature by installing your public key certificate and then using the jarsigner
+Then it shows how your recipient can verify your signature by installing your public key certificate and then using the jarsigner tool to verify your

 signature.